cloudposse/atmos/website/docs/quick-start/configure-repository.md

 Monorepo usually improves collaboration, CI build speed, and overall productivity.

 Polyrepo architecture consists of several version-controlled repositories for code, configurations and scripts for different parts of the infrastructure.
-For example, depending on various requirements including security, lifecycle management, access control, audit, etc., separate repositories can be used to manage infrastructure per account (e.g. `dev`, `staging`, `prod`), per service, or per team.
+For example, depending on various requirements (including security, lifecycle management, access control, audit, etc.), separate repositories can be used to manage infrastructure per account (e.g. `dev`, `staging`, `prod`), per service, or per team.

 :::